asibic/glassalpha/site/docs/getting-started/quickstart.md

 - 🏛️ [Vision: Regulatory Compliance](../compliance/overview.md)
 - 👥 [Contributing Guidelines](../contributing.md)

-**Goal:** Transform Glass Alpha from vision to reality - one deterministic, regulator-ready PDF at a time.
+**Goal:** Transform GlassAlpha from vision to reality - one deterministic, regulator-ready PDF at a time.